jfornoff/blog/content/post/2019-04-11-consistent-hashing.md

 Lastly, the problem considered above is **web caching**.
 The distribution provided by consistent hashing also proves useful for distributed storage systems (i.e., storage systems where you cannot fit the data set onto a single machine).
 The division of a dataset between computers is then called *sharding*.
 Adding and removing shards benefits from consistent hashing as well, since it minimizes the data that needs to transferred between shards to keep the data base consistent.
-(Interesting papers: [2](https://arxiv.org/abs/1406.2294))
+(Interesting paper: [2](https://arxiv.org/abs/1406.2294))

 But this is a topic for another post.
 Bye!